Are you visiting the Emerald Isle in December? There are amazing Christmas Markets in Ireland to explore!

-Christmas cheers runs from 17 November to 22 December.
+Christmas cheers run from 17 November to 22 December!

 Winterval in Waterford

-Ireland oldest city is one of the best places to visit for annual Christmas festivities from Santa Experience, to Winterval On Ice, to the winterval Express train and the horse-drawn sleigh.
-With both free and ticketed events available, there is plenty to choose from for young and old alike.
-Find out more about the 12 Days of Christmas happenings at the winter wonderland HERE!
+Ireland’s oldest city is one of the best places to visit for annual Christmas festivities from Santa Experience, to Winterval On Ice, to the Winterval Express train and the horse-drawn sleigh.

-Christmas cheers from 17 November to 23 December.
+Christmas cheer from 17 November to 23 December.